 130 Texas Congregations to Join in National Week of "Spotlight on Global Warming"

-(Photo "Wind Turbine" by User Diane Turner used under a Creative Commons-Attribution License.)
+(Photo "Earth From Space With Stars" by User DonkeyHotey used under a Creative Commons-Attribution-NonCommercial License.)